patrickbwarren/qgis-survex-import/README.md

 ## Importing from .3d files using plugins

-### QGIS plugin
+### Import using QGIS plugin

-This plugin provides a convenient route to import features (legs and stations) from a `.3d` file, with z-dimension (elevation) and other metadata properly included.
+The plugin provides a convenient route to import features (legs and stations) from a `.3d` file, with z-dimension (elevation) and other metadata properly included.